pinglive287/pinglive287/README.md

 I'm currently working at Modesolutions Company in the position of Programmer.

-* 🌍  I'm based in I'm based in Kangchanaburi, Thailand
+* 🌍  I'm based in Kangchanaburi, Thailand

 ### Skills